Clippers Trade Deadline Grades

 The Los Angeles Lakers tried to revamp their roster around the new all-time leading scorer and first ballot Hall of Famer LeBron James with some savvy acquisitions to complement his talents.
 A plethora of other teams made moves in order to bolster their chances to compete in the playoffs.

-The Los Angeles Clippers are one of those teams who currently sit in the fifth spot in the Western Conference.
+The Los Angeles Clippers are one of those teams who currently sit in the sixth spot in the Western Conference.
 The Clippers and head coach Ty Lue had a rough start to the season with his stars Kawhi Leonard and Paul George in and out of the lineup recovering from injuries.
 Leonard and George weren’t the only players who dealt with injuries this season thus far.
 Lue has had his work cut out for him trying to keep his team in contention until it could get fully healthy.
 They had a four-game losing streak early in the season and a six game losing streak (longest of Lue’s coaching career) heading into the new year, so it hasn’t been easy.

 Lawrence Frank, the President of Basketball Operations, and coach Lue made some changes they feel can make a difference come playoff time now that the trade deadline has passed.
 Here are the acquisitions and grades based on the teams needs: